Information and Instructions About Your Certificate of Title

 For most owners, a title certificate proves ownership of a car, truck, motorcycle, motorboat, or manufactured home.
 The title is used to transfer it to another owner.

 A registration allows a driver to operate a motor vehicle on a public road, or a motorboat on a public waterway.
 Manufactured homes are not registered.

 A transferable registration is issued for a 1972 or older motor vehicle, or a 1986 or older motorboat.
 The transferable portion proves ownership, and is used to sell or give ownership to another person.
 The registration portion allows the vehicle to be operated on a public road, or a motorboat on a public waterway.

 Most often, you automatically apply for a Certificate of Title when you first register your motor vehicle or motorboat.
-Use the form Vehicle Registration/Title Application (MV-82), available at any motor vehicle office, by request from a DMV Call Center or by download from the DMV internet site.
-You must pay the registration and license plate fees, any appropriate sales tax, and a $50.00 fee for a title certificate.
+Use the form Vehicle Registration/Title Application (PDF) (MV-82), available at any motor vehicle office, by request from a DMV Call Center or by download from the DMV internet site.
+You must pay the registration and license plate fees, any appropriate sales tax, and the fee for a title certificate $50.00.
 The same process is followed by a dealership that handles your registration and title application.
 The dealership will issue you a temporary registration.

 You will receive your permanent registration, and license plates if requested, when the Department of Motor Vehicles accepts your application.
 However, New York State title certificates are not issued over the counter.
 State law requires the DMV to mail a title certificate to the owner, after carefully examining and verifying the proof of ownership submitted with the application.
 As a result, the title application process may take several weeks to complete.

 If you do not receive your title certificate by mail within 90 days after you apply, contact a DMV Call Center.
 Your registration receipt can help verify your vehicle's plate number, make, year and vehicle identification number (VIN).